Gluten-Free Eating: Complete Guide to a Balanced Gluten-Free Diet

 Plan varied and balanced meals

-The pitfall of a gluten-free diet is monotony and excessive reliance on industrial gluten-free products, which are often high in sugar and low in fiber.
+The trap of the gluten-free diet is monotony and excessive reliance on industrial gluten-free products, which are often high in sugar and low in fiber.
 Vary your grain sources (brown rice, quinoa, buckwheat, millet) and prioritize whole foods.
-FoodCraft's AI planning creates diverse, nutritionally complete, and delicious gluten-free menus without limiting itself to industrial substitutes.
+FoodCraft's AI planning creates diversified, nutritionally complete, and delicious gluten-free menus without limiting itself to industrial substitutes.

 Celiac disease, gluten sensitivity, and wheat allergy: understanding the differences

-Celiac disease is an autoimmune condition affecting about 1% of the population: ingesting gluten causes inflammation and destruction of intestinal villi, leading to nutrient malabsorption.
-The only treatment is dietary: strict, lifelong avoidance of gluten.
-Non-celiac gluten sensitivity (NCGS) causes similar symptoms (bloating, fatigue, headaches) without the intestinal lesions characteristic of celiac disease — its mechanism remains poorly understood.
+Celiac disease is an autoimmune pathology affecting about 1% of the population: ingesting gluten causes inflammation and destruction of the intestinal villi, leading to nutrient malabsorption.
+Treatment is exclusively dietary: a strict, lifelong avoidance of gluten.
+Non-celiac gluten sensitivity (NCGS) causes similar symptoms (bloating, fatigue, headaches) without the intestinal lesions characteristic of celiac disease—its mechanism remains poorly understood.
 Wheat allergy, which is rarer, is a classic immune reaction (IgE) specific to wheat, but not necessarily to other gluten-containing grains.
 Each situation requires a different management approach: consult a gastroenterologist for an accurate diagnosis.

 Hidden gluten: pitfalls to avoid

 Gluten hides in many processed foods where you wouldn't expect it.
-Traditional soy sauce contains wheat (opt for certified gluten-free tamari).
+Traditional soy sauce contains wheat (choose certified gluten-free tamari).
 Cold cuts and sausages may contain wheat starch as a binder.
 Some bouillon cubes, spice blends, and seasonings contain gluten.
 Frozen fries are sometimes coated in flour to make them crispier.
 Standard beer is brewed from malted barley.
-Medications and supplements may use wheat starch as an excipient.
+Medications and dietary supplements may use wheat starch as an excipient.
 Even lipstick and communion wafers can contain gluten.
-FoodCraft analyzes every ingredient in its 3200+ recipes and automatically flags potential gluten, including in compound ingredients.
+FoodCraft analyzes every ingredient in its 3200+ recipes and automatically flags potential gluten presence, including in composite ingredients.

 Nutritional pitfalls of a gluten-free diet

-Eliminating gluten can create nutritional imbalances if you're not careful.
-Industrial gluten-free products (bread, cookies, pasta) are often higher in sugar, saturated fats, and additives than their standard equivalents, and lower in fiber, iron, and B vitamins.
-To avoid these traps: prioritize naturally gluten-free whole grains (brown rice, quinoa, buckwheat, millet) rather than processed white rice flour products.
-Ensure sufficient fiber intake through fruits, vegetables, and legumes.
-Monitor your intake of iron (red meat, lentils, spinach) and B vitamins (nutritional yeast, eggs).
-FoodCraft calculates the nutritional profile of every meal and alerts you if your gluten-free menus have potential deficiencies.
+Removing gluten can create nutritional imbalances if you're not careful.
+Industrial gluten-free products (bread, cookies, pasta) are often higher in sugar, saturated fats, and additives than their traditional counterparts, and lower in fiber, iron, and B vitamins.
+To avoid these pitfalls: prioritize naturally gluten-free whole grains (brown rice, quinoa, buckwheat, millet) rather than processed products made from white rice flour.
+Ensure adequate fiber intake via fruits, vegetables, and legumes.
+Monitor your iron intake (red meat, lentils, spinach) and B vitamins (nutritional yeast, eggs).
+FoodCraft calculates the nutritional profile of every meal and alerts you if your gluten-free menus show potential deficiencies.

 FoodCraft Tip